 Recruiters and IT hiring managers need to be partners.
 All partners have clear expectations of each other, own their own parts of the process, and provide feedback to each other.

-Ultimately, the success or failure of your partnerships with IT hiring managers will go a long way to determining the success or failure of recruiting efforts.
+Ultimately, the success or failure of your partnerships with IT hiring manager will go a long way to determining the success or failure of recruiting efforts.
 Research by Bersin by Deloitte shows that a strong relationship between the recruiter and hiring manager is the “most influential predictor” of talent acquisition performance outcomes—four times more than any other factor.